Arabic Studies

 Mandarin Studies

 For native speakers of Mandarin, Swansea University offers a BA (Hons) in English-Chinese Translation and Interpreting.
-This programme is delivered principally by Dr Sabrina Wang, a specialist in conference interpreting.
-Sabrina will be joined in September 2019 by a new colleague.
+This programme is delivered principally by Drs Jun Yang and Sui He, both of whom are specialists in translation and interpreting

 At postgraduate level, native speakers of Mandarin can develop their areas of specialisation via our MA degrees in Translation and Interpreting and Professional Translation, both of which feature internships and the chance to study abroad.
 We have a thriving community of postgraduate research students working on topics involving Mandarin in Translation and Interpreting.